aaronbloomfield/pdr/labs/lab10/index.md

 ### Requirements ###

 Assume that only printable ASCII characters will occur in the source (original, uncompressed) text file.
-That is, your program should ignore newlines and tabs, but should not ignore spaces -- thus, spaces need to be encoded, just like with other (printable) characters.
+That is, your program should ignore newlines and tabs, but should not ignore spaces -- thus, spaces need to be encoded, just like with other (printable) characters (note, however, that spaces are encoded differently; see the input format for details).
 Your program should be case-sensitive (count upper-case and lower-case versions of the same letter as different characters).
 The lecture notes describe [which characters are to be encoded](../../slides/10-heaps-huffman.html#asciiset).

 You ***must*** use a heap (priority queue) data structure to receive full credit on this pre-lab.
 You may use heap code from the slides (give said credit if you do so), or you may implement your own.
 You may NOT use the priority_queue class from the STL, but you may use other classes from the STL (i.e. non-heap related classes).